wustl-pctg/f-order/README.md

 This repository contains the prototype race detection system based on the F-Order algorithm.
 F-Order is the first known parallel race Detection algorithm that detects races on programs that use futures.

+## UPDATE

+Since the publication of the paper, we have found a bug in the code base.
+The fix of the bug causes the performance of the sort benchmark to slow down by about 30% when running with F-Order (while others remain similar), and the scalability remains the same.

 ## License

 Unless otherwise specified, the code in this repository is distributed